How can we help?

 Criteria, Asset Categories & Risk Types

-When an Account Administrator first signs into their account, a set of criteria appears in their Criteria Library by default (comprising: asset criticality; threat [x3]; risk control effectiveness and risk matrix criteria).
+When an Account Administrator first signs into their account, a set of criteria to be used in the conduct of assessments appears within their Criteria Library by default (comprising: asset criticality; threat [x3 options]; hazard; risk control effectiveness and risk matrix criteria).

 The Account Administrator is free to edit/rename this set, but until at least one other set is created, they are not able to delete it (this is because the account would be left with no criteria as you cannot create new sets – you simply copy, rename and modify existing sets).

-Admins can assign saved sets to all, some or single organisations that they have been assigned to.
-Only the Account Administrator can save criteria so as to be accessible by all organisations.
-The same rules apply to Asset Categories, Risk Types, Assets, Threat Actors and Control Categories.
+Organisational Administrators can assign saved sets to all, some or single organisations that they have been assigned to.
+Only the Account Administrator can save criteria so as to be accessible by all organisations in the account.
+The same rules apply to Asset Categories, Risk Types, Assets, Hazards, Threat Actors and Control Categories.

 Asset Categories and Risk Types